How can we practice harm reduction in hoarding?

 Lets face it, if you are struggling with hoarding or chronic disorganization, you likely are not going to have a home that you would see in a home and garden magazine!

 This might mean different things for different people.
 There are different ways to look at it.
-First and foremost, think about areas that are causing you a lot of difficulty like a doorway with shoes, bags, purses, flyers, mail, not able to find what you need for the day; papers, keys, etc. I feel so stressed!
-Ugh!!
+First and foremost, think about areas that are causing you a lot of difficulty like a doorway with shoes, bags, purses, flyers, mail, not able to find what you need for the day; papers, keys, etc.

 Are you at risk of your items that are stacked in piles falling on you.
-I know that most of us live in small spaces and this can make it challenging to get our stuff downsized, put away or taken to its home.
+I know that most of us live in small spaces and this makes it challenging to get our stuff downsized, put away or taken to its home.
 But of course, we don’t want to have stuff falling over and having us even more frustrated with trying to find things.

 Remember everything needs to have a home to return to.

 These are some of the recommendations from the London Fire Department if they ever have to come to your place for an inspection.